antonioastorino/Make-Makefile/README.md

 #### Please read carefully this document before using the tools provided here.

 ### Description
 This project mainly consists of a single script called `makeMakefile.sh`.
-This script can placed in any folder of your C/C++ project.
-Once run, the script will look for all the `.c`, `.cpp`, `.h`, and `.hpp` files in the paths specified in the script itself.
-Based on those files, the script will create and populate the `Makefile` file which you can use to compile your project.
+This script must be placed the `bin` folder of your C/C++ project workspace dir, along with the `variables.sh` and `cleanup.sh` files.
+Once run, the script will look for all the files in the paths specified by `HEADER_PATHS` and `SRC_PATHS` in `variables.sh`.
+You can specified multiple paths separated by a space.

+The `SRC_EXTENSIONS` array lists all the possible extensions for the implementation files.
+Similarly, `SRC_EXTENSIONS` is an array of extensions used in the project for header files.
+Notice that, `.c` files will be compiled using the `CFLAGS` and `gcc` compiler. `.cpp` files are compiled using `CPPFLAGS` and `g++` compiler.
+Although it is not done here, it is also possible to compile `Objective-C++` code, using the `mm` extension - see my project `PLT` as an example.

 ### Directory structure
 The project comes with the following directory tree: